fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

     | reseller_ssl_keystore     | keystore-filename | filename of Keystore that is present in the `reseller/certs` folder.|
     | reseller_ssl_keystore_password| keystore-password | password of the keystore. |

-    **NOTE:** Appropriate security measures with respect to key-store management should be considered while performing production deployment of Reseller.
+    ***NOTE***: Appropriate security measures with respect to key-store management should be considered while performing production deployment of Reseller.
     Avoid using the default keystore available for production deployment.